carusogabriel/compilers-study/README.md

 ```

 ## Language
 The goal of this repo is study how a compiler/interpreter work.
 The language is pretty simple,
 and only supports math operations (for now):
 ```
-a = 1 + 4;
+sum = 1 + 4;
-print a;
+print sum;
-Printing 5;
+Printing 5
 exit;
 ```